14 Best Water Parks Near Philly for Kids

 New Jersey and Jersey Shore Water Parks

 Boasting indoor and outdoor options, this water park is perfect for year-round adventures.
-The indoor area has lots of unique slides, the state's only surfing simulator, an obstacle course, and an adorable toddler area.
+The indoor area contains lots of unique slides, the state's only surfing simulator, an obstacle course, and an adorable toddler area.
 From Memorial Day through Labor Day, the park also offers an outdoor beach area featuring a leisure pool, full-service tiki bar, splash park, and a 12,000-square-foot wave pool.
 If kids need a break from the water, head to the arcade area.

 Diggerland's water park includes a splash area for little ones.

-The construction-themed amusement park debuted a brand-new water park in 2020, The Water Main.
-There's a main pool, water obstacle course, slides, and even a toddler splash area.
+The construction-themed amusement park debuted a brand-new water park in 2020, The Water Main, where guests can enjoy pools, a water obstacle course, slides, and even a toddler splash area.
 Check out the basketball hoops, too!
-Reserve a cabana ahead of time, so the whole family can spread out.
+Reserve a cabana ahead of time so that the whole family can spread out.
 Admission to the water park is included in the ticket price for the theme park.

 Shoot down the slides together at Six Flags Hurricane Harbor.

 If you like water rides that thrill, Hurricane Harbor is the place for you.
-Check out the Big Wave Racer, an 1,800-foot slide with lots of steep drops, Cannonball, Wahini, and Jurahnimo Falls, which features a 75-foot drop; or the Tornado, a 132-foot tunnel.
+Check out the Big Wave Racer, an 1,800-foot slide with lots of steep drops; Cannonball, Wahini, and Jurahnimo Falls, which features a 75-foot drop; or the Tornado, a 132-foot tunnel.
 Not into high speeds and big drops?
-No problem, Hurricane Harbor also offers family tube rides and kids' rides.
-The new Calypso Springs features a 100,000-gallon pool, a spontaneously erupting geyser, huge lounge deck, and oversized umbrellas.
+Hurricane Harbor also offers family tube rides and kids' rides.
+The new Calypso Springs contains a 100,000-gallon pool, an erupting geyser, huge lounge deck, and oversized umbrellas.

 This beachside water park offers slides, a lazy river, and a few thrill rides, too.
 Take the younger children to Lil' Buc's Bay for more shallow water play with interactive features.
-Take a break from water activities for a bit of miniature golf.
+If the family needs a break from water activities, play a round of miniature golf.